GUUDIN/Microcontrollers_101/README.md

 Repo for the course in Aplicação de Microcontroladores given at USP-SP for the 26' class of Computer Engineering.

 This repository contains several practical activities.
-Each activity has its own directory, and each directory contains a README.md file with the instructions for the activity.
+Each activity has its own directory, and each directory contains a README.md file with delivery requested by the professor.

 Please follow the steps below: